There's More To Look Forward To After Peaking Professionally

 "I thought it was somebody who must have been really disappointed about his life," he says.
 "But then at the end of the flight he stood up and I recognized him as somebody who's really quite prominent and who'd done a lot with his life."

-He wondered what the man must've been doing wrong to feel this way.
+He wondered what the man must have been doing wrong to feel this way.

 "I decided to figure out how, after 50, life can get better and more fulfilling," he says.
 He tells NPR he thinks he found some answers.